 Any policies you set up must be aligned with the Articles of Association and the shareholders’ agreement.
 There may also need to be a trust and/or buyback document in place, for them to be effective.

-Business loan insurance provides a cash lump sum to repay an outstanding company loan to ensure business continuity in the event of death or critical illness of a key employee or shareholder.
+Business loan insurance or business loan protection provides a cash lump sum to repay an outstanding company loan to ensure business continuity in the event of death or critical illness of a key employee or shareholder.

 Your client can protect the full loan or mortgage amount with life cover, or life and critical illness cover.
 When they make a claim, a cash lump sum assured is either paid to the business or directly to the lender if the policy has been assigned.